THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 HISTORICAL PROOF

-Asides from analyzing the fact that Jesus chose this very specific word to express himself about feeding on Him as opposed to merely “remembering him”, Christians for the entire first century continued to believe this theology of the Real Presence in Communion literally.
+Aside from analyzing the fact that Jesus chose this very specific word to express himself about feeding on Him as opposed to merely “remembering him”, Christians for the entire first century continued to believe this theology of the Real Presence in Communion literally.

 Even Saint Ignatius of Antioch, who was a bishop and the disciple of St. John the Evangelist, the author of the Gospel of John, wrote in a letter to the Smyrnaeans speaking of the Eucharist in such a manner in 80 AD :

-This teaching was already difficult to understand in biblical times as it is depicted in the next passage where the Jews begin to argue with it :
+This teaching was already difficult to understand in biblical times as is depicted in the next passage where the Jews begin to argue with it :

 John 6:52:Then the Jews began to argue sharply among themselves, “How can this man give us his flesh to eat?
 53 Jesus said to them, “Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 54 Whoever eats (trogon= read “chews” ) my flesh and drinks my blood has eternal life, and I will raise them up at the last day.
 55 For my flesh is real food and my blood is real drink.
 56 Whoever eats (trogon= read “munches/crunches”) my flesh and drinks my blood remains in me, and I in them.
 57 Just as the living Father sent me and I live because of the Father, so the one who feeds (trogon= read chews and munches) on me will live because of me.
 58 This is the bread that came down from heaven.
 Your ancestors ate manna and died, but whoever feeds on this bread will live forever.”
 59 He said this while teaching in the synagogue in Capernaum.

-The next verse illustrates how already back then, many of his disciples were ready to reject this teaching, because it made no logical sense to them.
+The next verse illustrates how already back then, many of his disciples were ready to reject this teaching because it made no logical sense to them.

 60 On hearing it, many of his disciples said, “This is a hard teaching.
 Who can accept it?”